-Only 16 years old, Rigel played in the Edmonton Youth Orchestra, is working on his Grade 8 royal conservatory and recently placed 2nd in the Alberta Grand North American Fiddle Championships
+Rigel played in the Edmonton Youth Orchestra and recently competed in the Canadian Grand Masters Fiddle Championship.

 Marten is a full time musician and multi-instrumentalist who developed his style in a late-teens solo career.